stevenygd/NFGP/README.md

 To change the amount of bending or stretching resistent, you can change the value of `trainer.loss_stretch.weight` and `trainer.loss_bend,weught` by adding `--hparams trainer.loss_stretch.weight=<new_weight>` or `--hparams trainer.loss_bend.weight=<new_weight>`

+To visualize the results, you can use the notebook `notebooks/visualize-deformation.ipynb`.

 ## Citation